 SPEAKING

 Field research has proved to be a risky venture.
 On the road, Taylor has been threatened, chased by dogs, and narrowly avoided physical assault.
-To stay safe, Taylor traveled with a knife under the car seat, a stun gun in the door pocket, and Mace behind the gear shaft.
-But photographing the country also brought her important insights into America that she never would have discovered from her desk at Harvard.
+To stay safe, she traveled with a knife under the car seat, a stun gun in the door pocket, and Mace behind the gear shaft.
+But photographing the country has revealed important insights about America that she never would have discovered from her desk at Harvard.
 She experienced the resonance of bygone eras, and witnessed a new cycle of grit, survival, and hope along America’s backroads and byways.
 Her talks share the depth and breadth of those moments on the road.

 SPEAKING THEMES